Veri-Q/Robustness/README.md

 This toolbox makes use of [Numpy](https://numpy.org) and an SDP solver — [CVXPY](https://www.cvxpy.org/): Python Software for Disciplined Convex Programming.

 ###### Installation for Unix, Linux (Ubuntu 18.04 as the example)
-1) The installation of VeiQ requires BLAS and LAPACK.
+1) The installation of VeriQ requires BLAS and LAPACK.
 Cmake and pip3 are also needed.
 ```sh
 sudo apt install -y libblas-dev liblapack-dev cmake python3-pip
 ```